ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 }
 ```

-Once you know the version you are upgrading from, you can follow these steps to run the AG Grid migration tool to prepare for upgrading to version 31:
+Once you know the version you are upgrading from, you can follow these steps to upgrade to version 31:

 1. Open a terminal and navigate to your current project's root folder

+2. Update the AG Grid dependency to version `31.0.0`:

+    ```
+    npm install --save-dev ag-grid-community@31.0.0
+    ```

-2. Run AG Grid migration tool with the `--from` argument set to the existing version from your `package.json`:
+3. Run AG Grid migration tool with the `--from` argument set to the previously-installed version from your `package.json`:

     ```
     npx @ag-grid-community/cli@31.0.0 migrate --from=30.2.1